 The Community Orchard - Fort Dodge, IA

 Another fun orchard that opens for fall in August with their Apple Fest.
-They are open every day all fall.
-They feature a pick your own pumpkin patch, a corn maze, apple cider, wagon rides, and Orchard Café.
+They are open every day all fall with a corn maze, apple cider, wagon rides, and Orchard Café.
+They feature a pick your own pumpkin patch starting September 1st.
 The Community Orchard is popular with over 7,522 Facebook likes.
 Their address is 2237 160th Street, Fort Dodge, IA.
 It is about 100 miles north of Des Moines.

 The Pumpkin Ranch - Winterset, IA